Carpe-Hora/ExtraPropertiesBehavior/README.md

 It sometimes is useful to be able to extend the model depending on the inheritance classkey.
 *ExtraPropertiesBehavior* can do that for you.

-Imagine a CMS with several content types :
+Imagine a CMS with several content types:

 ``` xml
 <database name="content">